 Having at least one person who is charged with keeping abreast of security developments is a good idea.
 This need not be a technical wizard, but could be someone who is simply able to read advisories issued by various incident response teams, and keep track of various problems that arise.
 Such a person would then be a wise one to consult with on security related issues, as he'll be the one who knows if web server software version such-and-such has any known problems, etc.

-4.7 Security Concepts and Technology
+4.7 Generation and Distribution of Keys